SharmilaPrabakaran/House-Price-Prediction/README.md

 # House-Price-Prediction

-Predicting house prices using Regression
+Predicting house prices using Regression.
 This project applies machine learning concepts on King County houseprice dataset to predict the selling price of a new home.

 Software and Libraries